otrv4/otrv4/otrv4.md

 1. Cramer-Shoup key-pair.
 2. Version: a string corresponding to the user's supported OTR versions.
-   The format is described in OTRv3 under the section "OTR Query Messages".
+   The format is described in OTRv3 under the section "OTR Query Messages" ([3]).
-   [3]
 3. Profile Expiration: This is the date the profile expires.
 It contains the amount of seconds from the epoch to the expiration date.
-Its format is the same as the "date-time" described in section 5.6 of RFC3339 [8].
+Its format is the same as the "date-time" described in section 5.6 of RFC3339 ([8]).

 (TODO: why are we using a date-time format to specify the date the profile expires?
 Why do we use seconds since epoch when days since epoch would suffice?)

 4. Profile Signature: One of the Cramer-Shoup secret key values (`z`) and its generator (`G1`) is used to create signatures of the entire profile excluding the signature itself.
-   It is created using the Ed448 signature algorithm as documented in [4].
+   It is created using the Ed448 signature algorithm as documented in ([4]).
 5. Transition Signature (optional): A signature of the profile excluding Profile Signatures and itself signed by the user's OTRv3 DSA key.
 The transitional signature that enables contacts that trust user's version 3